-Vitamin supplements are frequently misused and taken as a form of medicine to treat ailments such as colds or to counteract lifestyle issues such as stress.
+Vitamin supplements are frequently misused and taken without professional advice.
+They are often used as a form of medicine to treat ailments such as colds, or to counteract lifestyle issues such as stress.
 Contrary to popular belief, vitamins aren’t drugs or miracle cures.
 They are organic compounds that participate in various metabolic functions.
 High-dose supplements should not be taken unless recommended under medical advice.

 Recommended dietary intakes

 Many people mistakenly believe that since small amounts of vitamins are good for you, then large amounts must be better.
 In the case of vitamins, it is better to follow the rule of ‘less is more’.